apify/actor-whitepaper/README.md

 ```

 When a paid actor subsequently starts another paid actor, the charges performed
 by the subsequent actors are taken from the main actor's credits.
-This enables
+This enables actor economy, where actors hierarchically pay other actors or external APIs
+to perform parts of the job.

-Few rules for using paid actors:
+Few rules for building actors with variable charging:

 - If your actor is charging users, make sure at the earliest time possible
   that the actor is being run with sufficient credits by checking the input
-  and `MAX_CREDITS_USD` (see Environment variables TODO).
+  and `MAX_CREDITS_USD` environment variable (see Environment variables TODO).
   If the maximum credits are not sufficient for actors operation with respect
-  to the input, fail the actor immediately with a reasonable error message for the user.
+  to the input, fail the actor immediately with a reasonable error message for the user,
+  and don't charge the user anything.
 - You can call `Actor.charge()` as many times as you want, but once
   the total sum of charged credits would exceed the maximum limit,
   the function throws an error.